Free Evaluation | Available 24/7

 photo of car accident

-After a car accident, there is a lot that you will have to think about: how you will get to and from work, school, medical appointments, or other engagements and obligations; what it’s going to take to get your car back on the road; if you’re injured, how you are going to make a recovery; and ultimately, who is going to pay for it all?
+After a car accident, there is a lot that you will have to think about: how you will get to and from work, school, medical appointments, or other engagements and obligations; what it’s going to take to get your car back on the road; if you’re injured, how you are going to make a recovery; and ultimately, who is going to pay for it all or who pays for car damage in Florida?

 What Does No-Fault Insurance Mean?

 Florida is a “no-fault” insurance state, meaning that all drivers are required to carry an additional policy called Personal Injury Protection, or PIP, that will issue $10,000 in benefits regardless of who is at fault in the accident.
-These benefits can be used to cover medical expenses and lost wages, but PIP doesn’t cover vehicle damage or any other property damage.
+These benefits can be used to cover medical expenses and lost wages, but Personal Injury Protection (PIP) doesn’t cover vehicle damage or any other property damage.

 Compensation For Vehicle and Property Damage